-• There must be no discharges of contaminated waters to ground or surface waters from this development, either during the construction or operation of the development.
+- There should be no discharges of contaminated waters to ground or surface waters from these developments, either during the construction or operation of the development.
 The control and management of hydrocarbons on site will be vital to prevent deteriorations in surface and groundwater quality locally.
-The following measures must be employed on site:

-- All fuels, lubricants and hydraulic fluids must be kept in secure bunded areas remotely from any watercourse, surface water gully or deep excavations.
-The bunded area must accommodate 110% of the total capacity of the containers within it.
-Containers must be properly secured to prevent unauthorised access and misuse. - If on-site refuelling is to be carried out on site, it must be done at designated refuelling stations within the site.
-Only designated trained and competent operatives must be authorised to refuel plant on site.
+The following measures must be employed on site: - All fuels, lubricants and hydraulic fluids should be kept in secure bunded areas remotely from any watercourse.
+The bunded area should accommodate 110% of the total capacity of the containers within it.
+Containers should be properly secured to prevent unauthorised access and misuse. - On-site refuelling must be carried out at designated refuelling stations within the site.
+Only designated trained and competent operatives should be authorised to refuel plant on site.
 Drip trays must be used when refuelling all machinery.
-Absorbent material and pads must be available in the event of any accidental spillages. - Alternatively, mobile double skinned fuel bowsers may be used.
+Absorbent material and pads should be available in the event of any accidental spillages. - Alternatively, mobile double skinned fuel bowsers may be used.
 Fuel bowsers should be parked on a level area in the site when not in use.
-They should be bunded at 110%. - There must be minimal maintenance of construction vehicles or plant on site. - On-site diesel tanks should be double skinned to 110% of their capacity. - Containment stores should be used for refuelling of small plant such as consaws etc. - Fuel volumes stored on site must be minimised.
-Any fuel storage areas should be bunded appropriately for the fuel storage volume for the time period of the construction. - Machines used must be regularly inspected for leaks and fitness for purpose. - Any hazardous materials must be stored in secure bunded areas. - An effective spillage procedure must be put in place with all staff properly briefed. - Spill kits should be present in all plant machinery. - Oil booms and oil soakage pads must be kept on site to deal with any accidental spillage. - An emergency plan for the construction phase to deal with accidental spillages must be contained within an Environmental Management Plan. - Waste oils and hydraulic fluids must be collected in leak-proof containers and removed from site for disposal and recycling - The following best practice concrete / aggregate management measures must be employed on site. - It is important that run-off from the construction works does not enter any drains or surface water gullies that surround the site.
-Therefore, best practice measures must be undertaken during all phases of the construction to ensure that run-off does not enter local drains or watercourses.
-Measures such as silt fences and straw bales must be employed and these should be erected around the perimeter of the construction works area.
+They should be bunded at 110%. - > There must be minimal maintenance of construction vehicles or plant on site. - > On-site diesel tanks should be double skinned to 110% of their capacity. - > Containment stores should be used for refuelling of small plant such as consaws etc. - Fuel volumes stored on site should be minimised.
+Any fuel storage areas should be bunded appropriately for the fuel storage volume for the time period of the construction. - > Machines used should be regularly inspected for leaks and fitness for purpose. - > Any hazardous materials should be stored in secure bunded areas. - > An effective spillage procedure should be put in place with all staff properly briefed. - Spill kits should be present in all plant machinery. - > Oil booms and oil soakage pads should be kept on site to deal with any accidental spillage. - > An emergency plan for the construction phase to deal with accidental spillages should be contained within an Environmental Management Plan. - > Waste oils and hydraulic fluids should be collected in leak-proof containers and removed from site for disposal and recycling - Best practice concrete / aggregate management measures should be employed on site.
+These should include: